rerobots/hardshare/doc/install.rst

 Installation instructions are provided for modern GNU/Linux distributions, such as Ubuntu_.
 We are working to support other kinds of hosts, including Windows, macOS, and FreeBSD.
+If your host is not supported well, `please tell us <https://rerobots.net/contact>`_.

 Main Aspects